Best Always

 Best Always is the nineteenth studio album released by American country artist Crystal Gayle.
 The album was released in 1993 on Branson Entertainment and was co-produced by Gayle as well.
-The album was her first to be released on an independent label and contained cover versions of songs recorded by others.
+The album was her first to be released on an independent label and contained a mix of re-recordings of some of Gayle’s songs and cover versions of songs originally recorded by others.

 Background

 During the early 1990s, Crystal Gayle had been recording for the major labels Capitol and Liberty Records.
 After 1992, she departed from these labels and began recording for smaller labels.
 The first independent label she recorded under was Branson Entertainment, which Best Always was released through.
 The album contained cover versions of songs Gayle had previously recorded.
 Examples of this included Gayle's former hits from 1970s and 80s, "When I Dream" and "Ready for the Times to Get Better".
 Best Always also featured cover versions of songs Gayle had not yet recorded.
 Among these were "Crazy" by Patsy Cline and Irving Berlin's "Always".